c0k0n/c0k0n/README.md

 </td>
 <td width="50%" valign="top">

-• Small utilities to save everyone's day/>
+• Small utilities to save everyone's day <br />
 • New Techs and New Stuffs

 </td>